timmo001/system-bridge-website/src/pages/docs/cli.md

 title: CLI
 ---

+You can use a built version of the cli in the `_up_\dist\systembridgecli` or use the python package.

 ### Token

 To get the `token` for use in the API/WebSocket, you can use the following command: